Watch out for this QR code scam called ‘Quishing’

 For added security, consider using QR code scanning apps from reputable antivirus providers.
 It can check the code for malicious content and alert you to potential dangers.

 If you notice money deducted from your account after using a QR code, contact your bank immediately to clarify the situation and block your accounts.
-Additionally, report the Quishing fraud to law enforcement.
+Additionally, the Quishing fraud should be reported to law enforcement.
 Don’t forget to change all your passwords across accounts.
 Try using secure passwords of at least eight characters that include uppercase and lowercase letters, symbols, and numbers.
 Install antivirus software to protect your device from malware.
 Stay vigilant!